 - Refinancing your house.
 During retirement, it’s wise to consider refinancing your home if you’re still paying off your mortgage.
 By refinancing, you can use the money saved on your monthly payments elsewhere in your retired years.

-- Home equity line of credit.
+- Applying for a home equity line of credit.
 Perhaps you need to make changes in your home to make it more accessible for you or your loved one in your older age.
 A good credit score can land you lower interest rates when refinancing to make home improvements.

-- Lower insurance rates.
+- Getting lower insurance rates.
 Higher credit scores tend to correlate with lower insurance premiums in states other than Massachusetts, Hawaii and California.
-Customers with healthy credit scores are seen as less of a financial risk by providers who use credit-based insurance scores.
+Customers with healthy credit scores are seen as less of a financial risk by car insurance providers who use credit-based insurance scores.

 - Help support children by cosigning.
 Helping children get onto the property ladder or supporting them financially in later years has become more common.
 Whether you’re cosigning a loan or credit card, your credit score will be factored in when giving your loved ones a financial push.

-- To invest in property.
+- Investing in property.
 If you pay off the mortgage for your primary residence before you retire, using the equity to invest in a property during retirement can provide additional income.
 However, you’ll need a good credit score to even consider this strategy.